 - In 2014, the City contracted with BioCNG, LLC to design a system to capture, collect and purify the digester biogas at the wastewater plant to a natural gas quality vehicle fuel.
-The project included a 5.7-mile pipeline which delivers the fuel to the existing CNG fueling site and is used as the primary source of fuel.
+The project included a 5.7-mile pipeline that delivers the fuel to the existing CNG fueling site and is used as the primary source of fuel.
 The fueling station includes slow-fill stations for fueling City and County vehicles, as well as a public fast-fill station that is operated by a private contractor.
 In 2021, The CNG station underwent an upgrade to increase capacity held on-site to limit the frequency of flaring at the wastewater plant and the purchasing of CNG when supply was insufficient.

-- Since the first purchase of CNG vehicles in 2011, the City (and in partnership with the County) have continued to add to the CNG fleet each year as vehicles come up for replacement.
-There are currently 62 CNG vehicles between the City and the County ranging from street sweepers to transit busses.
+- Since the first purchase of CNG vehicles in 2011, the City (and in partnership with the County) has continued to add to the CNG fleet each year as vehicles come up for replacement.
+There are currently 70 CNG vehicles between the City and the County ranging from pick-up trucks to street sweepers to transit buses.

 - The City has received international attention for the biogas project, which is believed to be the only one of its kind in the United States.

 - The City currently has 15 modern roundabouts, which are more environmentally sustainable than signalized intersections by reducing wait time and fuel consumption.